 Туре Definition Example Non-restrictive physical interventions.
 Where physical touch is used to support the young person and they have the choice to move away from the touch or where a cause of distress can be removed without the need to touch the young person.
-In this school this includes (delete as appropriate): • guiding/shepherding a person from A to B • Removal of a cause of distress, such a adjusting temperature, light or background noise.
-Restrictive physical interventions Where the adult takes control of the young person and their actions to prevent, impede or restrict movement or mobility.
-(Add in specific school examples here) In this school this includes (delete as appropriate): Isolating a child in a room Holding a pupil Blocking a person's path Interpositioning Specific interventions as per a child's individual plan (following an audit of need, a risk assessment and person specific training).
-(Add in specific school examples here)
+In this school this includes: • guiding/shepherding a person from A to B • Removal of a cause of distress, such as adjusting temperature, light or background noise. • Use of non-restrictive PROACT-SCIP physical interventions including touch support Restrictive physical interventions Where the adult takes control of the young person and their actions to prevent, impede or restrict movement or mobility.
+In this school this includes: Isolating a child in a room or out of a room Holding a pupil Blocking a person's path Specific interventions as per a child's individual plan (following an audit of need, a risk assessment and person specific training), including restrictive PROACT-SCIP physical interventions, such as The Hug or a Two-person escort